EB-CDPHE/Data-requests/20.Montrose VB list/README.md

 * Merge Montrose_DOB and CEDRS_DOB on KEY variablbe (DOB:LAST:FIRST).
 * KEEP records from both Montrose list and CEDRS
 * ==>  Montrose_cases  dataset

+Here is the link to the variable names and their attributes for the [Montrose_cases](./Documents/PROC_Contents.Montrose_Cases.pdf) dataset.

 ##
 ### **3. Characteristics of line listing:**
 ##